DSDanielPark/quick-show/README.md

   ```cmd
   $ pip install quickshow
   ```
-- Create a scatter plot very quickly and easily by inputting a clean data frame and column names that do not have missing data.
+- Create a scatter plot very quickly and easily by inputting a clean dataframe and column names that do not have missing data.
 - If the label column does not exist, simply enter `None` as an argument.
   ```python
   from quickshow import *